English Language GCSE Equivalency Tests

 When will I find out about my result?

 After your exam, University staff have 10 working days to mark papers and will then communicate to you by email whether you have passed or failed.

 How many times can I take a test?

-You are entitled to two attempts at the exam (in each subject), one first attempt and one re-sit.
+You are entitled to two attempts at the exam, a first attempt and one re-sit.